thinh-vu/FinancialModelingPrep/docs/docs/index.md

 To streamline your coding and implementation of FinancialModelingPrep functions, we've integrated a convenient "Copy Code" feature:

-- Throughout the documentation, you'll notice a copy icon next to code examples.
+- Throughout the documentation, you'll notice a copy icon :material-content-copy: next to code examples.
 Click this icon to copy the code to your clipboard, making it easy to paste and use in your own projects.

 We hope these tips help you make the most of our documentation.
 If you have any further questions or need assistance, please feel free to contact our support team.
 Happy exploring!